jackschnair/NewYorkHousing/README.md

 I am currently renting an apartment and am curious about the possibilities of one day buying property when I am financially stable enough.
 Knowing more about the market and determining what factors more prominantly impact the price of housing will make me more prepared when I reach a point in life when I'm ready to buy property.

-- Next, describe what you intended to discover, possibly as a list of aims
 # Goals

 My primary objective is to predict the price of a house based on some of it's features such as square footage, location, number of bedrooms and number of bathrooms.